ytorg/Yotter/README.md

 *Video player is VideoJS, which uses JavaScript.
 But if JavaScript is disabled Yotter still works perfectly and uses the default HTML video player.
 > And many more to come!

+# FAQ
+### What's the difference between this and Invidious?
+At first I started working on this project as a solution for following Twitter accounts (a thing that can't be done with Nitter) and getting a Twitter-like feed.
+Weeks later the leader of Invidious, Omar Roth, announced that he was stepping away from the project.
+As an Invidious active user, this made me think that a new alternative was needed for the community and also an alternative with an easier programmin language for most people (as Invidious is written in Crystal).
+So I started developing a '*written-in-python Invidious alternative*' and it went quite well.

+I hope that this project can prosperate, gain contributors, new instances and create a good community around it.

 # Privacy
 #### Connections